Walmart adding 4 fulfillment centers, more than 4,000 jobs

 When combined with its traditional fulfillment centers, Walmart said it can reach 95% of the U.S. population with next- or two-day shipping.
 The company can offer same-day delivery to 80% of the U.S. population when using the inventory and capabilities available at its stores.

 The first next generation fulfillment center will open over the summer in Joliet, Illinois, 45 miles (72.4 kilometers) southeast of Chicago.
 Another one will open next spring in McCordsville, Indiana, 20 miles (32.2 kilometers) northeast of Indianapolis.
-A third one is set to open in 2024 in Greencastle, Pennsylvania.
+A third one will open in Lancaster, Texas in the fall of 2023, and the fourth one is set to open in 2024 in Greencastle, Pennsylvania.
+They join the pilot next-generation fulfillment center already operating in Pedericktown, New Jersey.

 Walmart currently has 31 dedicated eCommerce fulfillment centers, 4,700 stores and 210 distribution centers.